What is load time?

-Measuring load time is important in SEO and improvements can make a difference for your website's user experience and for page performance.
-For mobile sites, page speed is also a minor ranking factor.
+Measuring load time is important in SEO and improving how quickly your pages load can make a difference regarding user experience and page performance.
+For mobile sites, page speed is also an important ranking factor.

-This means the time starts when our crawler sends the request for the URL, and doesn't stop until it has received the last byte of information for the page from your server.
+This means the time is calculated from the moment our crawler sends the request for the URL and doesn't stop until it has received the last byte of information for the page from your server.

 Since information transfer can be affected by distance, you may want to take the following information into account:

 Our servers are located in Belgium.

 Our fetchers are geolocated at Google, in Mountain View, CA, USA.

 By default, like Google does, our fetchers request pages in their English language version.
 This affects you if you automatically redirect visitors by language.

 Where can you find load time statistics in Oncrawl?